stubma/cocos2dx-classical/README.md

 It is a customized cocos2dx, based on latest code of cocos2dx v2 branch.
 Its purpose is creating a classical cocos2dx branch.
 I created it because cocos2dx already gave up v2 but v2 is still valuable to me. v3 doesn't interest me much because it may have more bugs.
 So I need a better v2, not a creepy v3.

 To get a better v2, I created a cocos2dx-better project to overcome limitations of v2.
 Now I start this project to merge cocos2dx-better code to v2 branch, and more.

+I deleted many useless stuff so you may find the directory structure is very different with original cocos2dx.
+Yes, I want it simple, and simplicity is the best virtue of cocos2dx.
+If you want to create a new project, just copy HelloLua!
+I don't need any script to do that because cocos2dx is so simple.
+Of coz I don't want to maintain a whole bunch of garbage.
+I can't do that on my own.

 I care about iOS/Android only so other platform implementation will be deleted.
 Are you same with me?
 If so, take a look at this project.